NYC Women in STEM

 Custom Content Management System (CMS)

 The organization needed a custom CMS to easily update their website content, especially for events and blog posts.
-They also wanted to add event photos after the events.
+They also wanted to add event photos to the website.

 Vote Feature for Community Input (Update April 2023)